SunnyD: Controversies

 In the United Kingdom, there were many negative press reports about the product, following an investigation by The Food Commission, an independent consumer organisation in the United Kingdom.

 In December 1999, according to a report by BBC News, the negative publicity escalated when a Sunny Delight television commercial showing a snowman turning orange was released, at about the same time as reports of a four-year-old girl who experienced her skin turning orange – due to the product's use of beta-Carotene for color – after drinking an estimated 1.5 liters of Sunny Delight a day.

 Sales had halved by 2001, and the drink was redesigned and reinvented in March 2003 as "SunnyD".
 In the United Kingdom, SunnyD was relaunched in March 2009, with a new formulation containing 70% fruit juice and no artificial ingredients or added sugar.
 However, amid declining sales, the product was further reformulated in April 2010, as a lower priced beverage containing only 15% fruit juice.

+In January 2024, the drink was the subject of BBC Radio 4's consumer programme Sliced Bread Presents: Toast, which discussed "why sales of Sunny Delight faltered in the UK after an extremely successful launch".

 The brand's Twitter account is known for its odd tweets; one particular tweet, saying "I can't do this anymore" created extensive engagement from other brands, but has received criticism for trivializing and monetizing mental illness.